UnderStackDev/worldtour/README.md

 Developer: Gemini AI (via CLI).

+---

-(Project is in active development.
-Major updates coming in v1.0.)
+Project is in active development.
+Major updates coming in v1.0.